Here’s what you need to know about amended tax returns, including why you might need one and when to file.

 To complete the return, you must explain each change by line.
 For example, if the taxpayer forgot to claim the Child Tax Credit, they will enter an explanation for the first line where the Child Tax Credit is included.
 The explanation can be as simple as, “Added Child Tax Credit left off original return.”

 When you mail Form 1040X to the IRS, you need to include copies of all other schedules or forms that have changes, any new forms created, and any W-2s or 1099s received after the original tax return was filed.
 Do not include a new form 1040 with the return.
-If a form changed between the original and amended returns, write “AMENDED” at the top of the changed form.
+If a form, other than the 1040, changed between the original and amended returns, write “AMENDED” at the top of the changed form.
 Make sure you include any new W-2s or 1099s reported in the amended return.
 Do not include W-2s or 1099s included in your previous return.

 Mail the amended return to the address listed in the Form 1040X instructions for your home state.

-The statute of limitations for filing an amended return is the later of three years from the date of the originally filed tax return, or two years from the date the taxes were paid.
+The statute of limitations for filing an amended return is three years from the date of the originally filed tax return or two years from the date the taxes were paid.
 That is why it is important to keep tax records.

 How long will it take to get my refund from an amended tax return?

 Typically, it takes up to 16 weeks for the IRS to process amended returns.
 However, you can check the status of your amended return at Where’s My Amended Return on the IRS website.

 Our Tax Pros will connect with you one-on-one, answer all your questions, and always go the extra mile to support you.

 We have flexible hours, locations, and filing options that cater to every hardworking tax filer.